dward2/BME547/Resources/GUI_Projects/ImageAnnotation/README.md

 7. Connect your widget that allows the user to clear all text to a function using the `command` option.
 This function should call the `ImageLabel.clear_all_text()` function.
-8. If you like, you could modify your code and GUI to allow for the user to enter a filename to change the image on display.
+8. Modify your code and GUI to allow for the user to enter a filename to change the image on display.
 The `tkinter.filedialog.askopenfilename` opens up a dialog box to allow the user to pick a filename.
 The `ImageLabel.load_image()` method can change the